plutarc

 Bot

-A dedicated compute instance that executes a strategy template 24/7.
+A dedicated compute instance that executes a strategy template continuously or during configured trading sessions.
 Each bot is assigned one API key and one strategy template.
-Bots can be paused, resumed, and stopped from the dashboard.
+Bots can be paused, resumed, stopped, and automatically sleep between sessions to save costs.

 Fleet